suve/lesserphp/docs/docs.md

 ## The Language

-**lessphp** is very easy to learn because it generally functions how you would expect it to.
-If you feel something is challenging or missing, feel free to open an issue on the [bug tracker](https://github.com/leafo/lessphp/issues).
+**lesserphp** is very easy to learn because it generally functions how you would expect it to.
+If you feel something is challenging or missing, feel free to open an issue on the [bug tracker](https://github.com/MarcusSchwarz/lesserphp/issues).

 It is also easy to learn because any standards-compliant CSS code is valid LESS code.
 You are free to gradually enhance your existing CSS code base with LESS